cynerellc/chat.buzzi.ai/docs/requirement.v2.md

 ## 4. Pluggable Agent Framework (Unified Execution Environment)

 ### 4.1 Design Philosophy
 To ensure maximum performance, low latency, and efficient resource capability, the platform utilizes a **Unified Execution Environment**.
-Instead of deploying heavy, separate microservices for every agent, custom agent logic is run as dynamically loaded modules (Plugins) within a highly optimized, distinct fleet of "Agent Runners."
+Instead of deploying heavy, separate microservices for every agent packs, custom agent logic is run as dynamically loaded modules (Plugins) within a highly optimized, distinct fleet of "Agent Runners."

 This approach offers:
 - **Zero Cold Starts**: Agents respond instantly.
 - **High Density**: Thousands of agents can run on shared infrastructure, reducing costs.
-- **Strict Isolation**: Using Node.js Worker Threads or V8 Isolates (cloudflare v8) (e.g., `isolated-vm`), each agent's code is sandboxed to prevent it from crashing the platform or accessing other tenants' data.
+- **Strict Isolation**: Using Node.js Worker Threads or Claudflare V8 Isolates (cloudflare v8) (e.g., `isolated-vm`), each agent's code is sandboxed to prevent it from crashing the platform or accessing other tenants' data.

 ### 4.2 Universal Agent Runner
 The "Agent Runner" is a specialized service responsible for executing custom agent code.